COMP SCI 3005 - Computer Architecture

 Learning Activities SummarySelf-directed study of the textbook for the course.

-Weekly lectures and practice exercises.
+Weekly problem solving workshops.
 Homework problems.
 Programming assignment.

 Small Group Discovery ExperienceNot applicable